Have You Had Your Cholesterol Levels Checked?

 You might instead discuss alternatives including diet and lifestyle modifications, which research shows can normalize LDL, total cholesterol, and more while helping you lose weight.
 A chiropractor can also help you create a program that helps normalize cholesterol without cholesterol meds.

-Fortunately, research shows lifestyle changes such as weight loss, exercise, and dietary modification can improve lipoprotein quality if you have high cholesterol.
+Fortunately, research shows lifestyle changes such as weight loss, exercise, and dietary modification may improve lipoprotein quality if you have high cholesterol.

 Foods that lower cholesterol should focus on lowering inflammation and other factors that drive heart disease.
 Since little dietary cholesterol contributes to blood cholesterol, you may or may not reduce high-cholesterol foods.

-An alternative approach to normalizing high cholesterol is to focus on food quality.
+An alternative approach to normalizing high cholesterol might be to focus on food quality.
 One study found grass-fed beef has a better nutrient profile (including anti-inflammatory fatty acids) than grain-fed beef.

 Recent studies on eggs, another high-cholesterol food, show that additional dietary cholesterol does not negatively affect your cholesterol profile.
 In fact, they might even improve lipoprotein particle profiles and HDL.
 Again, quality matters.